ucbrise/waldo/README.md

 ## Limitations

 The rollup functionality sketched for the WaldoTree construction in the paper is not fully implemented.
+Also, the node values for WaldoTree are directly returned without aggregating by the user-defined aggregation function.

 ## Acknowledgements